+Candidate Name: Department:

+Candidate

+Signature: Date of Completion:

+Chief/Training

-Candidate Name: Department: Candidate Signature: Date of Completion: Chief/Training Officer: Chief/Training Officer Signature: This form may l oe comp pleted on a com nputer b out must be pri inted ou ut for the Certification Tester to verify on test day.
-Date of completion and signatures of ignatures attest that all skills have been trained on and a complete In-House Comprehensive Exam was administer ed and p passed.
-Falsific ation of signatures or a any com nponent of this document may result in the revocation, suspension, or denial of certification. Т RAINING IN-HOUSE SECTION 1 RECORD C OMPREHENSI VE EXAMS EVOLUTION / SKILLS DATE INSTRUCTOR DATE INSTRUCTOR PASS Evolution Establish command, perform an appropriate scene size-up and follow and implement an Incident 12.1.2-12.1.7 Action Plan (IAP) for a trench collapse scenario.
-12.1.4 a) Establish command.
+Officer: Chief/Training Officer Signature:

+This form may be completed on a computer but must be printed out for the Certification Tester to verify on test day.
+Date of completion and signatures of Chief/Training Officer and Candidate must be original signatures.
+Signatures attest that all skills have been trained on and a complete In-House Comprehensive Exam was administered and passed.
+Falsification of signatures or any component of this document may result in the revocation, suspension, or denial of certification.

+SECTION RAINING RECORD co IN-HOUSE OMPREHENSIN EXAMS VΕ EVOLUTION / SKILLS DATE INSTRUCTOR DATE INSTRUCTOR PASS Evolution 12.1.2-12.1.7 Establish command, perform an appropriate scene size-up and follow and implement an Incident Action Plan (IAP) for a trench collapse scenario.
+12.1.4 Establish command.
 Conduct a scene size-up.
 Create a corresponding Incident Action Plan.
 Determine exactly what has happened.
 Identify additional resources as needed.
-12.1.1, 12.1.4 b) Secure witnesses, site supervisor, and Competent Person.
+12.1.1, 12.1.4 Secure witnesses, site supervisor, and Competent Person.
 Read, gather information and resources, and interview.
 12.1.1, 12.1.3 c) Identify and mitigate immediate hazards and determine trench type (Straight, T, L).
 12.1.2 d) Remove nonessential personnel and restrict entry.
 12.1.2 e) Identify location and number of patients and assess the non-entry or self-rescue options.
 12.1.1 f) Determine severe environment conditions with implications for secondary collapse and victim survivability.
-12.1.3, 12.1.5, g) Identify and communicate areas of high risk, identify incident hazards, select and deploy tools or 12.1.6 materials for bridging or weight distribution.
-12.1.6, 12.1.7 h) Apply AHJ operational protocols, request support and resources, and determine safety measures.
+12.1.3, 12.1.5, 12.1.6 g) Identify and communicate areas of high risk, identify incident hazards, select and deploy tools or materials for bridging or weight distribution.
+12.1.6, 12.1.7 Apply AHJ operational protocols, request support and resources, and determine safety measures.
 12.1.3, 12.1.5, 12.1.6 i) Conduct a risk benefit analysis and determine rescue or recovery operation.
-12.1.6 j) Activate and identify appropriate strategy and tactics and notify the appropriate trench level response for the given situation.
-12.1.7 k) Function within an incident management system, implement an Incident Action Plan, and follow ICS and AHJ operational protocols.
+12.1.6 Activate and identify appropriate strategy and tactics and notify the appropriate trench level response for the given situation.
+12.1.7 Function within an incident management system, implement an Incident Action Plan, and follow ICS and AHJ operational protocols.